FLYINGKRIPTO/FlyingKripto.github.io/index.md

  <img src= "https://www.tutorialspoint.com/android/images/spinner11.jpg">

- ## Let's understand Spinners with the help of an example
+ ## Let's understand Spinners with the help of an example :-

+ #### In this example, we are going to display the country list.
+You need to use **ArrayAdapter** class to store the country list.